Visas and passports

 Visa rules may change.
 For up-to-date information check with the Fiji High Commission: fijihighcom.com.

-Vaccinations may be necessary before you travel to Fiji.
-The Travel Doctor recommends you make sure your routine vaccinations are up to date, and consider shots for typhoid and hepatitis A and B. See their Fiji health planner for more information, or speak to your doctor.
+Vaccinations may be necessary before you travel to Fiji depending on your health, where in Fiji you're going, and what you plan to do there.
+Make sure your routine vaccinations are up to date, and you may need to consider shots for influenza, typhoid and hepatitis A and B. Speak to your GP or a specialist travel doctor to find out what's best for you.

 Tip: Some vaccinations need to be given four to six weeks before departure, so get in early.